JeSuisUneLicorne/Connect4-Play/readme.md

 **About**

-This project is the coursework for the Web Applications class in Constance at the HTWG.
+This project is the coursework for Web Applications class at [HTWG Constance](https://www.htwg-konstanz.de/).
 It is developed by [Daniel Özyurt](https://github.com/dan8510) and [Julian Zimmermann](https://github.com/JeSuisUneLicorne) in fall 2021.

 ---